herval/cliobot/README.md

 Notice both modes use the same command definitions, so the only difference between them is a tradeoff between more natural language interpretation versus cost (since running GPT4 & other models can get expensive quickly).

+## Built-in commands

+Cliobot comes with a set of built-in commands that you can use out of the box.
+You can also easily add your own commands!

+### /image

+Generates an image from a text prompt.
+Current implementation uses DALL-E 3.

+### /describe

+Describe an image using text.
+Current implementation uses GPT4V.

+### /transcribe

+Transcribes an audio file into text.
+Current implementation uses Whisper-1

+### /ask

+Ask a question to an AI agent.
+Current implementation uses GPT-4 by default

 ## Command syntax

 Cliobot uses a simple prompt parsing system (common across apps such as Midjourney & others).
 It's based on the